Isleworth railway station

-Isleworth railway station is in the London Borough of Hounslow, in west London, and is in Travelcard Zone 4.
+Isleworth railway station is located in the London Borough of Hounslow, in west London, and is in London fare zone 4.
 It is 19 km (12 mi) west-southwest of London Waterloo.
-The unmanned station and all trains serving it are operated by South Western Railway.
+The unstaffed station and all trains serving it are operated by South Western Railway.

 History

 A temporary station east of Wood Lane, 400 metres east-northeast of the current site, opened as "Hounslow" on 22 August 1849 to allow a service to run until the bridges, embankment, and station buildings were completed.
 The name was changed to "Smallberry Green" after four months.

 The present station opened on 1 February 1850 as "Isleworth".
 It was renamed Spring Grove & Isleworth in 1855 and reverted to Isleworth in August 1911.

+On 5 May 2023, work began on a £3 million project to improve the station and install lifts to enable step-free access to all platforms.
+The work is expected to be complete by early 2024.

 Amenities and set-up

 The two facing platform lengths at Isleworth are constrained by a bridge over a road at each end and front-seven-doors opening is used for most rolling stock.
 Forerunner 8-car slam door trains fitted the platform lengths, as at two other stations along the line.
 A commercial street adjoins the station becoming Hounslow High Street within 500 metres, to the west.
 The more suburban district of Isleworth is primarily south-west of the station, comprising the "Woodlands" or "Worton" estate and a medieval riverside hub of Old Isleworth for which the railway station is the same distance as Syon Lane.
 Those parts of Isleworth north and east tend to be termed Spring Grove.